29th Battalion (Australia): First World War

 The 29th Battalion was originally formed during the First World War, being raised in Victoria as part of the Australian Imperial Force (AIF) on 10 August 1915.
 Under the command of Lieutenant Colonel Alfred Bennett, an officer with over 20 years service in the part-time military forces, the battalion undertook initial training at Seymour and then later Broadmeadows Camp along with the three other battalions of the 8th Brigade, to which it was assigned.
 In November 1915, the battalion embarked upon the troopship HMAT Ascanius in Port Melbourne and departed Australian waters, disembarking at Port Suez, Egypt on 7 December 1915.
 The battalion arrived in the Middle East too late to take part in the fighting at Gallipoli, and as a result they were initially used to undertake defensive duties to protect the Suez Canal from Ottoman forces.
 They also undertook a comprehensive training program and by the time their orders arrived to transfer to Europe in June 1916, they had reached their peak.
 They subsequently embarked the troopship HMT Tunisian in Alexandria, bound for France on 14 June.
 Upon the battalion's arrival in Egypt, the 8th Brigade had been unattached at divisional level, but in early 1916, it was assigned to the 5th Division, after a reorganisation that saw the AIF expanded from two infantry divisions to five.

-The battalion arrived at Marseilles on 23 June and afterwards was transported by rail to Hazebrouck.
+The battalion arrived at Marseille on 23 June and afterwards was transported by rail to Hazebrouck.
 On 8 July the 5th Division was called up to the front from training behind lines in order to replace the battalions of the Australian 4th Division which were being transferred to the Somme.
 The 29th Battalion undertook a difficult two-day 29 mi approach march over cobbled roads with loads of up to 70–75 lb before arriving at the front on the night of 10/11 July.
 Taking up a position between Boutillerie and Condonerrie in the Bois Grenier, they relieved the 13th Battalion and on 19 July subsequently took part in an attack against the German positions around the "Delangre Farm" which was being held by the 21st Bavarian Reserve Infantry Regiment.
 Following the attack, the battalion held the line for another 11 days, beating off a particularly heavy German counterattack on 20 July, before they were eventually relieved.
 During their introduction to trench warfare, the 29th Battalion lost 52 men killed in action, and another 164 men wounded.